UBC-STAT/stat-538/docs/syllabus-page.md

 - undergraduate statistics (basic estimation and inference, linear regression, probability theory)

+### Software Platforms

+- In class activities, homework, as well as the final project analysis, development, and reports will be done using [Jupyter Notebooks](http://jupyter.org/).

+  -  **Jupyter notebooks** are documents that contain both runnable code and formatted [markdown text](https://commonmark.org/help/).

+- We will be coding using the [R programming language](https://cran.r-project.org/).

+**Make sure that you can run JN with R in your computer!!**

 ### Lecture Format:

 In each lecture session, we will have a ~ 50 minute lecture followed by ~ 30 minute activity.